Last updated: May 3, 2026

 - Who can get it: Qualified homestead owners automatically.

 - How it helps: Indiana’s Tax Bill 101 guide says homestead taxes are generally capped at 1% of gross assessed value.
-Other residential and farm land are generally capped at 2%, and most other property at 3%.
+Other residential property and farmland are generally capped at 2%, and most other property at 3%.

 - How to apply: No separate filing if your homestead status is already correct.